 Julie Ouellet's explorations are conducted within the expanded fields of drawing and painting, a research that the artist has considered for the past fifteen years as non-figurative and that deals with the line and its propensity to travel and wander.
 On the surface, without pressure, without precise orientation and without finality, the hand traces paths, establishes systems, encounters constraints, makes detours, arrives at dead ends and returns on its steps.
-A trace emerges from this trajectory: real networks of lines intermingled and piled up in a mass that seems inextricable.
-Through various experiments, Ouellet comes to set up voluntarily constraining and unpredictable tracing situations where the work of the hand, put under tension, oscillates between control and drift.
+A trace emerges from this trajectory: real networks of lines intermingled and piled up in a mass that seem inextricable.
+Through various experiments, Ouellet comes to set up voluntary constraints and unpredictable tracing situations where the work of the hand, put under tension, oscillates between control and drift.

 Julie Ouellet lives and works in Montreal.
 Her work has been presented in several solo and group exhibitions in Montreal, Toronto and the United States.